Person dies after falling into Colorado canyon during police chase in 'Switzerland of America' - News Break

 Person dies after falling into Colorado canyon during police chase in 'Switzerland of America'

-A person has died after falling into a canyon while attempting to evade a mountain town police officer in Ouray, Colorado.
-On Monday evening around 5:30 PM, a person suspected of driving while intoxicated was reported to officers after leaving the parking lot of Ouray Hot Springs.
-A police officer was able to locate the vehicle and initiated a pursuit within Ouray city limits, eventually attempting a traffic stop after witnessing probable cause.www.outtherecolorado.com
+A person has died after falling into a canyon while attempting to evade a mountain town police officer in Ouray.
+On Monday around 5:30 p.m., a person suspected of driving while intoxicated was reported to officers after leaving the parking lot of Ouray Hot Springs.
+A police officer was able to locate the vehicle and initiated a pursuit within Ouray city limits, eventually attempting a traffic stop .gazette.com